Baxter Mountain Camp, Before and After

 Bear Cub Road, Lake Placid NY, Before and After

 Railroad tie steps are not only dated and ugly but they pose safety issues when wet and when they begin to rot.
 Boulder steps are not only more pleasing to the eye but last for ever.

 The existing staircase while functional was not at all aesthetic.
-Moody’s crew built a winding boulder staircase to the gazebo on the lake through the perennial gardens on the bank.
+Moody’s crew built a winding boulder staircase through new perennial gardens on the bank, to the gazebo on the lake.

 After an extensive renovation to an older camp the existing landscaping was destroyed.
 In order to give the homeowner screening from the road and create a “woodsy” look around the camp, Moody’s planted a mixture of evergreens and deciduous trees of varying heights between the drive and the courtyard.